-Surface ammonium concentrations were high in July-August 2013, with highest concentrations observed at the upper Alazan and Laguna Salada sites.
+μM) (Fig. 10).
+Thereafter, surface N+N concentrations were generally low, with the exception of modest increases in December 2016 at the upper Alazan and Cayo del Grullo sites (Fig. 10).
+N+N concentrations in bottom waters were typically less than in surface waters (Figure 11), likely due to lower oxygen levels in the bottom waters.
+Overall, highest bottom water N+N concentrations were observed during summer, and during summer 2013 in particular (Fig. 11).
+Surface ammonium concentrations were high in July-August 2013, with highest concentrations observed at the upper Alazan and Laguna Salada sites (Figure 12).
 Ammonium declined thereafter, remaining relatively low through April 2015 (Fig. 12).
-In May and June 2015, high $(>10 \mu M)$ ammonium concentrations were once again observed, this time at multiple sites coincident with relatively low salinity conditions (Fig. 12).
-After decreasing at most sites through October 2015, high ammonium concentrations were observed in November 2015 at the Alazan and mid-channel sites, though this was not associated with a salinity decrease or rainfall event (Fig. 12).
+In May June 2015, high (>10 μ M) ammonium concentrations were once again observed, this time at multiple sites coincident with relatively low salinity conditions (Fig. 12). decreasing at most sites through October 2015, high ammonium concentrations were observed in November 2015 at the Alazan and mid-channel sites, though this was not associated with a salinity decrease or rainfall event (Fig. 12).
 Ammonium concentrations moderated from December 2015-February 2016; thereafter, high ammonium concentrations were observed primarily at the tributary sites and the western part of the bay in March and May 2016, coincident with high rainfall, lower salinity conditions (Fig. 12).
+In July-August 2016, relatively high ammonium concentrations were observed in Alazan Bay extending out to the mouth (Fig. 12).
+Thereafter, ephemeral increases in ammonium were observed, primarily in the western part of the bay but occasionally at the mouth as well (Fig. 12).
 Overall, ammonium concentrations tended to be much higher in the system during the "wet" period of 2015-2016 than earlier years.
-Elevated ammonium concentrations were also observed from May through August 2013 in bottom water at most sites (Fig. 13).
-Ammonium concentrations in bottom water declined thereafter and were generally low until spring 2015, during which bottom water concentrations periodically reached very high levels and often at multiple locations (Fig. 13).
+Elevated ammonium concentrations were also observed from May through August 2013 in bottom water at most sites (Figure 13).
+Ammonium concentrations in bottom water declined thereafter and were generally low until spring 2015, during and after which they were generally high, occasionally exceeding concentrations in surface waters (Fig. 13).
+By far, the dominant form of nitrogen during the study period was dissolved organic nitrogen (DON), with DON concentrations regularly exceeding 35 μM (Figure 14).
+No clear seasonal pattern was observed in terms of DON.
+However, DON concentrations began to increase in the high rainfall, low salinity summer of 2015, peaking in late 2016.
+Since mouth (Fig. 14).